Quick Spin Interview: Chefs Steven McHugh and Michael Gulotta

 The guidance and training a chef receives within the kitchen – particularly during those early years – often dictates the tone of his or her career, from knife skills and spices to business acumen and demeanor.
 Whether cookbooks or creative bios, it is always referenced where a chef has worked previously, ripples that continue to flow for years to come.
-Particularly when it is a great chef – Boulud, Keller, Chang, to name a few – it is exciting to see the evolution, the next generation of creativity emerging from the kitchens and training, ready to build on their own dreams.
+When a chef begins achieving great success, it’s exciting to see the evolution, the next generation of creativity emerging from great kitchens and trainings, ready to build expand on new restaurant dreams.

 New Orleans’ Steven McHugh and Michael Gulotta are the next kitchen generation up to bat.
-Embarking recently on restaurants of their own – in San Antonio, Texas, and New Orleans, Louisiana, respectively – McHugh and Gulotta have taken their experiences under chef John Besh’s tutelage and applied it to two very different restaurant concepts.
+Embarking recently on restaurants of their own – in San Antonio, Texas, and New Orleans, Louisiana, respectively – McHugh and Gulotta have taken their experiences and applied it to two uniquely different restaurant concepts.

-Q: The last time we spoke, you were both members of the Besh restaurant family.
-How long were you a part of John Besh’s kitchen team, and what was that experience like for you?
+Q: The last time we spoke, you were both working at Restaurant August in New Orleans.
+What was that experience like for you?

-MO: I worked for Restaurant August from 2002 ’til 2013 but left twice with Chef Besh’s blessing to work and live in Europe, once in the Italian Riviera and again a year later in the Black Forest of Germany.
-August was such an intense experience because I was nurtured and encouraged to learn but also frequently pushed outside of my comfort zone.
-It was a great place to cut your teeth because it wasn’t like a typical flagship restaurant, Chef Besh expected the P&Ls to be in line and the restaurant to be taking care of itself.
+MG: I worked for Restaurant August from 2002 ’til 2013.
+It was such an intense experience because I was nurtured and encouraged to learn but also frequently pushed outside of my comfort zone.
+It was a great place to cut your teeth because it wasn’t like a typical flagship restaurant: it was expected that the P&Ls be in line and that the restaurant to be taking care of itself.
 I had to run proper food and labor costs while using as many local products as possible in addition to pounds upon pounds of ‘grade A’ foie gras and fresh truffles.

 Q: Tell me about your respective restaurants.
 What was your inspiration in creating the space and cuisine that you have?